WenCongWu/LFENet/README.md

 # MSFANet

-This is a object detection project.
+This is an object detection project.